-Napa Cellars is located about a 5 minute drive north of Yountville on the west side of St. Helena Highway.
-It is one of the first few wineries seen as you drive up Highway 29 from the town of Napa and a result of their location often makes a good stop for first time visitors to the valley.
+Napa Cellars is located about a 5 minute drive north of Yountville on the west side of St. Helena Highway directly across the driveway from Piazza del Dotto Winery.
+It is one of the first few wineries seen as one drives north on Highway 29 from the town of Napa and a result of their location often makes a good stop for first time visitors to the valley.
 As of 2018 the focus of the tasting is exclusively on Napa Cellars produced wines.
 Prior, one could try three wine brands associated with the winery including their main Napa Cellars wines (all Napa grapes), Folie à Deux wines and their ever subtlety sexually nuanced – the popular Ménage à Trois wines (California wines).

 Napa Cellars dates from 1968 or 1976 – no one, not even the winery, can give us the exact date it was founded and the current parent company, Trinchero Family actually lists both dates on various parts of their website as the founding year for Napa Cellars.
 The iconic geodesic building that now serves as the tasting room was built and bonded in 1975 by vintner Charlie R. Woods on an existing 5 acres.
+According to an article dated October 20, 1977, in the St. Helena Star, Woods first opened his tasting room in 1977.
 Noted local wine writer George Starke was a partner and president of the winery for a short while along with 5 other initial partners.

 In 1996 Napa Cellars was purchased by two well-known vintner names in the valley: Rich Frank and Koerner Rombauer (Koerner passed away in 2018 and will be sorely missed by many in the valley) both of whom founded other wineries.
 Napa Cellars was purchased by the Trinchero Family in 2006 (also owners of Sutter Home Winery and numerous other brands).